-Performance in Comparison to broad-based indices such as BSE Sensex:
+Performance in Comparison to broad-based indices such as Nifty 500, BSE small cap:

 The Company has engaged the services of Bigshare Services Private Limited, a SEBI registered Registrar as its Share Transfer Agents for processing the transfers, sub-division, consolidation, Splitting of Securities, etc. The requests for transfers, sub-division, consolidation, splitting of securities, demat and remat should be sent directly to Bigshare Services Private Limited Shareholders have the option to open their accounts with either NSDL or CDSL as the Company has entered into Agreements with both these Depositories.